ryanmsnyder/toggleterm-manager.nvim/README.md

 | **sort.ascending** | `boolean`                      | true                                                    | Determines the order used for sorting the telescope results. `true` = ascending, `false` = descending.                                                                                                                                                                                                                                                                                                                                                                                            |
 ### Mappings

-The `mappings` table should look something like this:
+If you'd like to override the default keybindings, the `mappings` table should look something like this:

 ```lua
 local toggleterm_manager = require("toggleterm-manager")